 Extend the pleasure of tasting at this Paso Robles winery by staying for lunch.

 The massive fieldstone hospitality center of Niner Wine Estates and the heart-shaped grove of blue oaks amid Heart Hill Vineyard catch the eyes of most travelers along Highway 46 west of U.S. 101.
-The barnlike building houses a restaurant with a vineyard-view patio where lunch is served daily and occasionally dinner.
-The patio and, when conditions permit, the vaulted-ceiling tasting room also within is open for sampling wines crafted from grapes grown on estate vineyards in three separate AVAs (American Viticultural Areas).
+The barnlike building houses the vaulted-ceiling tasting room and a restaurant where lunch is served daily.
+Hosts in the former pour wines crafted from grapes grown on estate vineyards in three separate AVAs (American Viticultural Areas).

 Catching the Heart Hill Fog

-The winery, which was established in 2001, first came to notice for Cabernet Sauvignon and the flagship Fog Catcher blend of that grape and other Bordeaux varietals plus Syrah.
+Established in 2001, the winery first came to notice for Cabernet Sauvignon and the flagship Fog Catcher blend of that grape and other Bordeaux varietals plus Syrah.
 Two estate vineyards acquired subsequently – one on the east side of U.S. 101 in Paso Robles, another in the Edna Valley to the south – supply more Rhône grapes plus Sangiovese, Chardonnay, Pinot Noir, and a few others.

-Much of the fruit for the robust Fog Catcher, which ages for two-plus years in mostly new French oak, comes from Heart Hill Vineyard, part of the Willow Creek District AVA.
-Near the end of the growing season, the fog here often lingers late into the morning.
+Near the end of the growing season at the Heart Hill Vineyard, the fog often lingers late into the morning.
 The resulting cooler temperatures lengthen the ripening process, deepening the flavors.
 Rhône varietals, most notably Syrah, also grow in Heart Hill’s mix of loam and shale soils, with these grapes positioned on the slopes receiving the least sun exposure, again to keep the fruit from ripening too quickly.
+The vineyard is in the Willow Creek District AVA.

 Bootjack Bordeaux